pandodao/developers.pando.im/docs/guide/invoke-actions.md

 # Invoke Actions

-Pando are a set of a blockchain based protocols, which are designed to be executed by sending transactions to Pando's MTG.
+Pando is a set of blockchain protocols executed by sending transactions to multisig address.

-For example, if you want to get information from the protocols, call the APIs and read the response is the easiest way.
-But if you want to interact with the protocols, tell the protocols what you want to do, with cryptocurrency as the medium, you need to send transactions to Pando's MTG.
+To retrieve information, call the APIs and read the response.

-The `Action Protocol` to illustrate behaviors of each transaction. `Action Protocol` is basically a bytes array, which is encoded in the transaction memo field.
+However, if you want to interact with the protocols and tell them what you want to do with cryptocurrency, you need to send transactions to Pando's multisig address.

-When you send a transaction to Pando's MTG, MTG Nodes will try to decode the memo field and execute the action in it.
+The behavior of each transaction is illustrated by the `Action Protocol`, a byte array encoded in the transaction memo field.
+When you send a transaction, MTG Nodes decode the memo field and execute the action within.

-## Generate actions manually
+## Generate actions by API

 To better understand how the action works, let's generate the action manually.
 This time, we'll use 4swap's `swap` action as an example: We want to swap `CNB` to `DOGE`.